DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 config
 ^^^^^^

 Configure static IP addresses for the station, thus disabling the Dynamic Host Configuration Protocol `(DHCP <https://wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`__) client. ``WiFi.config`` is called when we want the device to be ready quicker, or if we need the device to have the same IP each time it starts.
 Without overloads, ``WiFi.config`` can be still be called serveral ways.
-The first three params are required.

 .. code:: cpp